MuhammadAliArsalan/TechWare/README.md

 # 💻 TechWare – E-Commerce Platform for Computer Hardware

 TechWare is a full-scale e-commerce solution tailored for the computer hardware domain.
-It serves a wide range of users including individuals, resellers, small businesses, and corporate IT teams.
+This web application was developed as semester project for our Ecommerce course.
+It aims to serve a wide range of users including individuals, resellers, small businesses, and corporate IT teams.

 ---